 Q: Can a student work at a public interest agency that does not have an attorney on staff?

-A: No. All HOPE Fellows must work under the direct supervision of an attorney so they have the opportunity to work with exceptional lawyers to develop advocacy skills.
+A: No. All HOPE Fellows must work under the direct supervision of an on-site attorney so they have the opportunity to work with exceptional lawyers to develop advocacy skills.
 While it is understood that there are many meaningful opportunities with agencies dedicated to promoting justice who do not have an attorney on staff, this particular program requires a supervising attorney on site.

 Q: When can a student expect to hear about his or her fellowship?

-A: Interviews will take place in late February and early March of 2017.
-Offers will be extended no later than March 10, 2017, with student commitments required by no later than March 24, 2017 at 12:00 PM.
+A: Interviews will take place in late February and early March of 2020.
+Offers will be extended by mid-March, with student commitments required by the end of March.

 Q: What should one prepare for the interview?